Monday, July 3, 2017

-Returning to a life of sin after being forgiven would be like Christ abandoning the resurrection only to the grave.
+Returning to a life of sin after being forgiven would be like Christ abandoning the glory of His resurrection only to return to the despair of the grave.

 Romans 6:10 For the death that He died, He died to sin once for all; but the life that He lives, He lives to God.

 We must not return to our former life of sin, for in doing so we foolishly forfeit our salvation, rejecting the gift of God (Romans 6:23).

 Therefore, our new purpose should be set upon pleasing the Lord and doing His will through good works.

 Of course, in doing these good works, we must always remember that our salvation is attained by works.